Common Causes of Joint Pain and Top Natural Remedies

 - Curcumin: A study published in the Journal of Medicinal Food recommended the extract found in turmeric called curcumin as a potential way to naturally address inflammation associated with joint and muscle pain.
 When buying a curcumin supplement, be sure that it includes a carrier oil and other support ingredients to increase absorption.

 - Omega 3 Fatty Acids: A 2011 study published in California Agriculture demonstrated the many benefits of omega 3 fatty acids with an emphasis on lowering inflammation.
-Try to get your omegas from food source though like cold water fish, nuts or olive and coconut oil.
+Try to get your omegas from food source though like cold water fish, nuts or olive and coconut oil, or add a high-quality omega-3 supplement to your diet.

 - Vitamin D: Although calcium has gotten the credit for supporting bone and joint health, vitamin D should be sharing the spotlight.
 Experts have found that people with low levels of vitamin D often have a higher risk of inflammation-based diseases including arthritis.
 A growing body of science is showing that 5,000 IU of vitamin D with vitamin K2 may help joint functionality.